Tool notes

 Innovation | 9.0% |

-These weightings are based on a review of other built environment assessment tools, consideration of potential environmental impact (including longevity), opportunities for improving performance and the overall ESD performance standard.
+These category weightings are based on a review of other built environment assessment tools, such as Green Star, consideration of potential environmental impact (including longevity), opportunities for improving the standard of the environmental impacts and overall ESD performance standard.

-Once you have completed the category pages and are ready to finalise your report, use the 'View report' button to preview your results.
+Once you have completed the category pages and are ready to finalise your report, use the 'Review and submit' button to view a preview of your results.
 The report contains a complete set of all data entered, so that it can be printed and endorsed as part of a planning permit.

-This section contains a summary of all data entered within the tool.
+This section of the report contains a summary of all data entered within the tool.
 Expand each section to view the detail.

-This section provides a summary of items that must be marked on the floorplans, based on the information you have entered in BESS.
+This section of the report provides a summary of items that must be marked on the floorplans, based on the information you have entered in the tool.
 You must provide a drawing reference for each item to verify this.
 Floorplans SHOULD NOT be uploaded to BESS.

-This section provides a summary of other evidence (attachments) you must provide, based on the information you have entered in BESS.
-You can either upload a digital version, or nominate that you will submit a printed version.
+This section provides a summary of other evidence (attachments) you must provide, based on the information you have entered in the tool.
+You have the option of either uploading a digital version, or nominating that you will submit a printed version.
 Once a document is uploaded to BESS, you can use this as evidence for multiple credits.
 Please provide a page reference if relevant (i.e. for longer reports).

 Print your report to pdf for submission to Council with your other planning permit documentation.

-You may need to make changes after publishing your report.
-If this is the case, you can edit your draft report, and then re-publish it for submission to council.
+You may need to make changes after finalising your report.
+If this is the case, you should copy your report to a new version.
 Do this under the Projects tab.

 Occupancy rates for different building types are built into the tool.
-These are used for the Energy and Water calculations, and in the Urban Ecology section for the communal spaces and food production credits.
+These are used for the energy and water calculations, and in the Urban Ecology section for the food production credit.

-Occupant density for non-residential building types is informed by the National Construction Code and AS1668.2 (Mechanical Ventilation of Buildings).
+Occupant density for non-residential dwellings is informed by the National Construction Code and AS1668.2 (Mechanical Ventilation of Buildings).

 Office | 10 |